Ubiquitin, SUMO & Genome Maintenance

-1 PhD project offered in the IPP winter call 2023/2024
+1 PhD project offered in the IPP summer call Molecular Mechanisms in Genome Stability & Gene Regulation

 Scientific Background

-PhD Project: Manipulating the ubiquitin code
+PhD Project: Exploring the ubiquitin code in proteostasis and genome maintenance

 If you are interested in this project, please select Ulrich as your group preference in the IPP application platform.